StormCommerce/Storm.API-client-php/README.md

 **Cache**

-The STORM client currently only supports redis but will release update for multiple cache providers in a future release
+The Storm Client currently only supports redis but will release update for multiple cache providers in a future release

 You can get an instance of the cache client: